 A TENS machine is another natural way to relieve the pain of childbirth.
 TENS stands for transcutaneous electrical nerve stimulation.
 It is a small machine that attaches to your body with sticky electrode pads and sends gentle electrical pulses to your body.
 It has been effective for many women in their early stages of labour.

-New in-depth post coming soon on The Essential Guide to Using a TENS machine.
+Read the in-depth post on How to use a TENS machine in early labour.
 Find out which TENS machine I used for both of my labours and how it worked for me.
 Plus get a list of tips for using a TENS machine effectively.

 What are the main types of Delivery?